Environmental Science (ENV SCI)

 Fall Odd.

 ENV SCI 467.
-Capstone in Environmental Science.
+Research Experience in Environmental Science.
 4 Credits.

-P: BIOLOGY 306 with at least a C grade or ENV SCI 305 with at least a C grade, and MATH 260 with at least a C grade
+P: BIOLOGY 306 with at least a C grade or ENV SCI 305 with at least a C grade, MATH 260 with at least a C grade and ENV SCI 239 with at least a C grade

 ENV SCI 478.
 Honors in the Major.
 3 Credits.